Mikaela/mikaela.github.io/blog/_posts/2017-04-30-post-trans.md

 _Everyone is as capable to hurting you as making you good._

-So I have learned Esperanto and according to my mother _mi diras Esperanto duono de tempo_ and came to religion, can I be more crazy?
+So I have learned Esperanto and according to my mother <em lang="eo">mi diras Esperanto duono de tempo</em> and came to religion, can I be more crazy?

 Esperanto gave me self-esteem with my capability of learning languages so I started learning